Nija Tactical Knife Review: The Polish-Built Blade Made for Self-Defense

 The Za-Pas Nija is hands down an excellent tactical everyday carry knife.
 It’s a quick-draw minimalist tactical knife that offers a lot of blade at a fraction of the cost.

-Its size is perfect for carrying and concealing, it’s comfortable in the hand, and offers a slick yet aggressive look.
+Its size is perfect for carrying and concealing, it’s comfortable in the hand, and it offers a slick yet aggressive look.

 Best of all, its price point is very decent.